ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ```
 {:codeblock}

-The response received from the replication scheduler shows the history and current status of all replications.
+The response that is received from the replication scheduler shows the history and current status of all replications.

 _Example of using the command line to find jobs with the `limit` and `skip` parameters:_